 Term and Termination

-Notwithstanding any damages that you might incur for any reason whatsoever (including, without limitation, all damages referenced herein and all direct or general damages in contract or otherwise), the entire liability of anonymizer and any of its suppliers, distributors or resellers in connection with this eula, the documentation, or otherwise relating to the software and the services, and your exclusive remedy (except for any remedy of repair or replacement elected by anonymizer with respect to any breach of the limited warranty) shall be limited to the greater of (1) the actual damages you incur in reasonable reliance on the software up to the amount actually paid by you for the software and services during the single service period that the damages were first incurred, or (2) u.S. $5.00.
-The foregoing limitations, exclusions and disclaimers and section 14 below shall apply to the maximum extent permitted by applicable law, even if any remedy fails its essential purpose.
+Notwithstanding any damages that you might incur for any reason whatsoever (including, without limitation, all damages referenced herein and all direct or general damages in contract or otherwise), the entire liability of Anonymizer and any of its suppliers, distributors or resellers in connection with this EULA, the Documentation, or otherwise relating to the Software and the Services, and your exclusive remedy (except for any remedy of repair or replacement elected by Anonymizer with respect to any breach of the limited warranty) shall be limited to the greater of (1) the actual damages you incur in reasonable reliance on the Software up to the amount actually paid by you for the Software and Services during the single Service Period that the damages were first incurred, or (2) U.S. $5.00.
+The foregoing limitations, exclusions and disclaimers and the Disclaimer of Warranties section below shall apply to the maximum extent permitted by applicable law, even if any remedy fails its essential purpose.

 Disclaimer of Warranties

-Exclusion of incidental, consequential and certain other damages.
-To the maximum extent permitted by applicable law, in no event shall anonymizer or its suppliers, distributors and resellers be liable for any special, incidental, punitive, indirect, or consequential damages whatsoever (including, but not limited to, damages for loss of profits or confidential or other information, for business interruption, for personal injury, for loss of privacy, for failure to meet any duty including of good faith or of reasonable care, for negligence, and for any other pecuniary or other loss whatsoever) arising out of or in any way related to the use of or inability to use the software or the services, the provision of or failure to provide support or other services, information, software, and related content through the software or services or otherwise arising out of the use of the software or services, or otherwise under or in connection with any provision of this eula, even in the event of the fault, tort (including negligence), misrepresentation, strict liability, breach of contract or breach of warranty of anonymizer or any supplier, and even if anonymizer or any supplier has been advised of the possibility of such damages.
+To the maximum extent permitted by applicable law, in no event shall Anonymizer or its suppliers, distributors and resellers be liable for any special, incidental, punitive, indirect, or consequential damages whatsoever (including, but not limited to, damages for loss of profits or confidential or other information, for business interruption, for personal injury, for loss of privacy, for failure to meet any duty including of good faith or of reasonable care, for negligence, and for any other pecuniary or other loss whatsoever) arising out of or in any way related to the use of or inability to use the Software or the Services, the provision of or failure to provide support or other services, information, software, and related content through the Software or Services or otherwise arising out of the use of the Software or Services, or otherwise under or in connection with any provision of this EULA, even in the event of the fault, tort (including negligence), misrepresentation, strict liability, breach of contract or breach of warranty of Anonymizer or any supplier, and even if Anonymizer or any supplier has been advised of the possibility of such damages.

 Entire Agreement; Severability